mainciburu/WAT3R/README.md

 ### Installation of Docker image
 Either pull the image from Docker hub or build from source as follows.

-1. Clone Github repository to your local disk
+1. Clone Github repository to your local disk.
 2. From the top-level folder, build the docker image:
 ```
 docker build -t mainciburu/warpt:1.1 .